-Etosha National Park is our favorite of our trip in Namibia.
-It is also one of our favorite places in the world .
+Etosha National Park is the highlight of our trip to Namibia.
+It’s also one of our favorite places in the world .

 It is one of the largest wildlife reserves in Africa, with no less than 114 species of mammals and 340 species of birds.
 You will not see the time passing by!